wildabeast/appmaker/readme.md

 Each NudgePad Project is a website--specifically an Express app running as its own process.

-The API here is still being simplified a bit, but the basic pattern is to create a module that extends the user's site like this:
+The API here is still being simplified a bit, but the basic pattern is to create a module that extends the user's project like this:

     function MyModuleName (app) {
       app.get('/helloWorld', function (req, res, next) {